 Today’s debate sometimes gets acrimonious.
 It was not that way with Einstein and Bohr – their disagreement did not erode their deep mutual respect.
 Their conflicting ideas simply reflected differences in their worldviews, shaped by their personalities and scientific backgrounds.
 Einstein valued simplicity and clarity; Bohr embraced ambiguity.
 Einstein was a loner, working for the most part in isolation; Bohr surrounded himself with the brightest physicists of the day at his Copenhagen institute.
 Einstein’s initial scientific success came from finding unities in phenomena – matter’s identity with energy, for instance.
 Bohr explained the atom by emphasizing the incompatibility of classical and quantum physics.

 For Bohr, quantum mysteries such as the dual wave-and-particle nature of light reflected the richness of a complicated universe.
 Einstein wanted a simpler, unified theory from which complexity would emerge logically, sans weirdness.
 Physicists have pursued Einstein’s goal within a quantum framework, without much success.
 It’s unclear whether future progress will come from avoiding quantum weirdness, or by making it even weirder.

 The first article is Clash of the Quantum Titans.
-I’ll paste here a few choice passages that caught my eye and sparks some commentary:
+I’ll paste here a few choice passages that caught my eye and stirred my commentary: